gomorpheus/morpheus-apidoc/source/includes/_reports.md

 Parameter | Default | Description
 --------- | ------- | -----------
-startDate     |  | The start date for the report endDate     |  | The end date for the report groupId     |  | The Group ID filter for the report cloudId     |  | The Cloud ID filter for the report
+startMonth     |  | The start month for the report endMonth     |  | The end month for the report groupId     |  | The Group ID filter for the report cloudId     |  | The Cloud ID filter for the report